shotastage/frappuccino-ui/docs/04_Size.md

 To get absolute screen size, use `dangerousAbsoluteScreenWidth` or `dangerousAbsoluteScreenHeight` properties.

+!!!
+Danger
     This sizes is **ABSOLUTE SCREEN SIZE** that it is not recommended to use calculate layout.

 ```swift